SA0806/P.club_Inductions_Sahiba_240003064/readme.md

 ## Brief Description
 The project features the **home page of an e-commerce clothing website**.
 The hero section is the most eye-catching feature of the web-page.
 It has a stylish background utilising **linear gradient, rgba and opacity effects**.
-The product gallery features the premium colllection of the brand. **Zoom in feature** has also been added in the images with the help of transitions. **Interactive CTA's like "Buy Now" and "Add To Cart"** have been added at appropriate places.
-A user-friendly **navigation bar**, a **structured footer** with support links, social media handles, etc. has also been added to increase customer engagement.
+The product gallery features the premium collection of the brand. **Zoom in feature** has also been added in the images with the help of transitions. **Interactive CTA's like "Buy Now" and "Add To Cart"** have been added at appropriate places.
+A user-friendly **navigation bar** and a **structured footer** with support links, social media handles, etc. has also been added to increase customer engagement.